|

 What Does Sushi Taste Like?

-For those trying the non-traditional sushi varieties like the tropical fruit ones, it has a combination of a sweet and sour taste. sushi, in itself, doesn’t have a strong taste and flavor.
-It is the sweet and savory soy dipping sauce that saves the day.
+For those trying the non-traditional sushi varieties like the tropical fruit ones, it has a combination of a sweet and sour taste.

 Are There Any Specific Sushi Etiquettes?

-In case you are eating sushi nigiri with the raw fish, always dip the fish side into the soy sauce instead of the rice side.
+If you are eating sushi nigiri with the raw fish, always dip the fish side into the soy sauce instead of the rice side.
 Doing otherwise will end up disintegrating the shape of the sushi.
 If you don’t mind the spicy kick, add a little wasabi on top of the fish too.

 Conclusion